 Humans by nature, are social animals.
 Since the days of cavemen, we’ve depended on each other for survival.
 On an instinctive level, we know how important it is to get along with each other.

 Throughout history, there has been a large focus on communal living that were guided by religious and political ideologies.
-There was little or no focus on the development of one’s individuality, except during certain eras such as Ancient Greece and the Renaissance.
+There was little or no focus on the development of one’s individuality and self-expression, except during certain eras such as Ancient Greece and the Renaissance.

 It was not until recently that the focus has been shifted from collectivism to the self.
 This broke down many barriers, liberating a majority of the world population to pursue a life that aligns with their personal values and goals.
 This is a positive trend that defines modern culture.

 However, this new development comes with a caveat.
 The glorification of the self has induced tremendous pressure on people to succeed and to look like they have made it.
 The struggle to stand out in a crowd has made a significant number of people obsessive about how they appear to others.

-While there is nothing wrong with managing one’s image (it’s often essential to opening doors in our life), it becomes a problem if we give it too much importance and lose ourselves in an effort to look good to others.
+While there’s nothing wrong with managing one’s image (it’s often essential to opening doors in our life), it becomes a problem if we give it too much importance and lose ourselves in an effort to look good to others.

 Self-conscious people are insecure and, because of this, they depend on other people’s validation to feel worthy.
 Like any other dysfunction, the root of self-consciousness can be traced to our beliefs.

 Self-conscious behavior is especially pronounced in the teenage years, because it is at this crucial juncture that a person first experiences life as an individual within the context of a social group.
 A teenager gains a sense of identity from the group that he or she belongs to.